David Obadiah Lot

 David Obadiah Vrengkat Lot MBE was a Nigerian religious leader of the Church of Christ denomination and a politician from the Middle Belt region of Nigeria.
 He was an early leader of the middle belt political movement in the 1940s.
 The movement among other things desired the creation of a separate state for inhabitants of the region.

 Early life

 David Lot was born in 1907 to the family of Daniel Lot, a Christian evangelist.
 He was raised in the Christian faith and attended a missionary primary school in his district of Panyam.
 From there, he was trained and mentored by missionaries in the district.
-In 1926, courtesy of Miss Webster, his mentor he went to St Bartholomew, Zaria, a missionary boarding school founded by Walter Miller.
+In 1926, courtesy of Miss Webster, his mentor he went to St Bartholomew's School, Zaria, a missionary boarding school founded by Walter Miller.
 After completing his studies, he turned to the teaching profession as an early vocation.

 Career

 He started his teaching job at a small primary school in Panyam and got married later.
 In 1939, a need arose for a pastor from the Panyam district.
 David was nominated and sent to a training school for pastors in Gindiri and soon thereafter became an ordained minister.